orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 ### The `updateIndex` function
-Up until this point, we have been writing utility functions, that are nice to have for our index to be used by our still to be defined store, but is not strictly necessary for
+Up until this point, we have been writing utility functions that are nice to have for our index to be used by our still to be defined store, but is not strictly necessary for